Chuck Wayland, LCSW, ACHT

 I am a native of Connecticut but consider Missoula home after moving here in 2002.
-Along with my partner and wife, Laurie, and our two boys we enjoy taking part in the ways Missoula creates a vibrant, rich tapestry of community.
+My wife, Laurie, and our two teenage boys, Spencer and Levi, enjoy taking part in the ways Missoula creates a vibrant, rich tapestry of community.
 We love the natural world and explore by car camping and getting outside on foot, bike, or skis, always with binoculars and naturalist guide books in hand.

 As a husband I can appreciate the challenges of developing and maintaining emotional intimacy in a marriage.
 As a father I am well aware that the joys of parenting come with crazy challenges that sometimes push my limits of tolerance and patience.
 I approach my role as a therapist with the utmost respect and humility.
 I, too, am a work in progress and am willing to acknowledge where I fail to walk the talk.
 As my own work unfolds and I experience the positive benefits from self-growth, I gain the empathy, confidence and passion to help others find a way through their own darkness and toward possibilities that make life worth living.

 I opened my Missoula practice in 2012, and currently serve youth, adolescents, young adults, and adults at my office at 336 West Spruce.
+My family and I spent the summers of 2013-2018 working for Camp Denali lodge in Denali National Park, AK.
 I have previously lived in Salt Lake City, Utah where I worked for two prominent wilderness programs serving adolescents and affluent families.
 I earned my Master of Social Work from the University of Montana in 2006.
 During graduate school, I worked for AWARE Inc. and the Youth Homes serving at-risk adolescents and their families.
 Upon receiving my MSW, I worked with James Morton of Achievement Transition Group, a young adult transition program that mentored young men as they developed life skills for independent living and adapted to college life and academic challenges.

 From 2007-2013, I was a group home Program Director and Therapist for the Youth Homes, serving families and at-risk adolescents struggling with mental health issues often resulting from trauma, abuse and neglect in their family of origin.

 As a “work in progress” myself, I continue to hone and add to my clinical skills.
 I received my Heart Centered Hypnotherapy training from the Wellness Institute in Issaquah, WA in January 2015.
 I completed a 2 year Intensive Internship to receive my Advanced Clinical Hypnotherapy Certification in 2018.
-This is a penetrating and transformative technique that I am excited to share with to those willing to try.
+Heart Centered Hypnotherapy is a penetrating and transformative technique that I am excited to share with to those willing to try.
 The Trim Life program was designed by the Wellness Institute.
 I completed a one year post internship year to attain certification to lead Personal Transformation Intensives, which is how I became trained to lead Heart Centered Breathwork sessions.
-I am currently attending the Wellness Institutes Mentors program, in order to receive ongoing professional development in hypnotherapy, psycho-drama, hypno-drama and Jungian and Transpersonal modes of subconscious inquiry.
+I attended year One of the Wellness Institutes Mentors program, for further professional development in hypnotherapy, psycho-drama, hypno-drama and Jungian and Transpersonal modes of subconscious inquiry.